-Out of all the crimes committed in the US, about 80 percent of those that lead to incarceration involve alcohol or drugs, and 60 percent of all people arrested for any crime test positive for at least one illicit substance at the time of their arrests.
-However, these statistics beg the question: Why are there so many crimes being committed by addicted offenders?
-It might seem that addicts are either uninhibited by intoxication or the fear of withdrawal trumps rationality and a sense of morality.2
+Out of all the crimes committed in the US, about 80 percent of those that lead to incarceration involve alcohol or drugs.
+Sixty percent of all people arrested for any crime test positive for at least one illicit substance at the time of their arrest.
+So, these statistics beg the questions: Why are there so many crimes being committed by addicted offenders?
+What are these crimes?
+Is incarceration the answer?

 3 Types of Crimes Committed by Addicted Offenders

-According to a study, crimes committed by addicts can be broken down into three distinct types that are distinguished by what motivates the crime.
+According to a study, crimes committed by addicts can be broken down into three distinct types.

-- Use-related crimes occur as a result of being heavily intoxicated.
-In instances of use-related crimes, it’s common for the addicted offenders to not realize they’re committing the crime as it’s occurring.
+- Use-related: These occur as a result of being heavily intoxicated.
+In instances of use-related crimes, it’s common for the individual with addiction to not realize they’re committing the crime as it’s occurring.

-- The second type of crime is economic-related, which is committed as a means of funding one’s substance abuse habit and includes prostitution and theft.
+- Economic-related: These crimes are committed as a means of funding a substance abuse habit.
+They may include prostitution and theft.

-- Finally, system-related crimes are a response to the legal system and include production, transportation and selling of illicit substances.3
+- System-related: These are a response to the legal system and include production, transportation and selling of illicit substances.2

-While it’s generally understood why addicts are committing crimes that get them incarcerated, the next issue is whether or not incarceration is the best course of action.
-On the one hand, the penal system is predicated on the idea that those who commit crimes get punished accordingly.
-Therefore, the systemic response would be to try, convict and incarcerate an offender, addicted or not.
-However, there are a couple key problems with imprisoning those who suffer from addiction.
+Understanding why addicted individuals are committing crimes helps decide whether or not incarceration is the next best course of action.
+The penal system exists so that individuals who commit crimes are punished accordingly.
+This is why the systemic response is to try, convict and incarcerate an offender, addicted or not.
+However, there are a couple key problems with imprisoning those who struggle with addiction.